 Problems With Starters

-Typically, the problems associated with starter motors and starting the vehicle are not the motor itself failing, but one of the electrical components or physical gears failing.
-Often, the solenoid will become resistant or lose a connection and become incapable of powering the starter with sufficient force.
+Typically, when starter motors go bad it's due to one of the electrical components or physical gears failing and not the starter motor itself.
+Often, the solenoid will wear out and become incapable sending current to the starter.
 Sometimes, the pinion gear fails and the starter cannot connect to the flywheel to turn over the engine.
-Rarely does the starter itself physically fail before the vehicle's life span is up.
+Rarely does the starter motor itself physically fail before the vehicle's life span is up.